-Bard Valley lies along a beautiful, sun-lit corner of the Southwest, its palm groves watered by the Lower Colorado River as it makes its way to the Gulf of California.
-It was here, among the date groves lovingly cultivated by our growers, that the Medjool date achieved its truest perfection.
+Bard Valley lies along a beautiful, sun-lit corner of the Southwest, its palm date gardens watered by the Lower Colorado River as it makes its way to the Gulf of California.
+It was here, among the gardens lovingly cultivated by our growers, that the Medjool date achieved its truest perfection.

 Only the world's finest Medjools carry the Bard Valley Natural Delights label, thanks to the unique micro-climate in the Bard Valley.
 Warmed by the ever present sun, nourished by the high water table and proximity to the Colorado River, there is no better place in the world to grow this timeless delicacy.